This article describes the Miradore location tracking feature that can be managed for Android devices.

 Location provider: GPS, Network, and Passive

 - GPS is for setting the device to actively request location from GPS

 - Network is for determining a location based on cell tower and Wi-Fi access points

 - Passive is for passively receiving location updates when other applications request them (e.g. Google Maps)

 Please note that you can select only one provider for a single configuration profile.
 If there is a need to get location updates from different providers, you can deploy multiple configuration profiles.
 For example, receiving passive updates with 5-minute and active location updates from GPS at 1-hour intervals requires two separate configuration profiles deployed to the device.

 Minimum data update interval defines how often location updates are reported to the server.
 The elapsed time between location updates will never be less than this parameter, although it may be more depending on the location availability and other factors.

-Minimum distance change defines the minimum distance change required before the location updated to the server.
+Minimum distance change defines the minimum distance change required before the location is updated to the server.
 This setting is disabled by default.

 Please note that if this setting is anything other than Not used, the location must change at least the selected distance before it will be reported to Miradore.